brynie9/RWD_Class_Fall2016/README.md

-# Responsive Web Design Class for Fall 2016
+# Responsive Web Design and Development Class for Fall 2016

-SMU CAPE responsive web design class for the Fall 2016 cohort. [http://www.smu.edu/CAPE/ProfessionalDevelopment/CertificatePrograms/WebDesign]
+SMU CAPE responsive web design and development class for the Fall 2016 cohort. [http://www.smu.edu/CAPE/ProfessionalDevelopment/CertificatePrograms/WebDesign]

 ## What Will You Find Here?